kayaoglutuncay/max78000/src/gpio.md

 To enable a low-power mode to wake up from *SLEEP*, *DEEPSLEEP*, *LPM*, *UPM*, and *BACKUP* using an external GPIO interrupt, complete the following steps:

-1. Clear pending interrupt flags by writing a logic 1 to GPIOn_INTFL_CLR.clr[pin].
+1. Clear pending interrupt flags by writing a logic 1 to [GPIOn_INTFL_CLR](#gpio-port-interrupt-clear-register).*clr[pin]*.
-2. Activate the GPIO wake-up function by writing a logic 1 to GPIOn_WKEN.we[pin].
+2. Activate the GPIO wake-up function by writing a logic 1 to [GPIOn_WKEN](#gpio-port-wakeup-enable-register).*we[pin]*.
 3. Configure the power manager to use the GPIO as a wake-up source by GCR_PM.gpio_we field to 1.

 ## Registers

 See [Table 3-3](memory-register-mapping-access.md#apb-peripheral-base-address-map) for the base address of this peripheral/module.
 If multiple instances of the peripheral are provided, each instance has its own independent set of the registers shown in [Table 6‑11](#table6-11-gpio-register-summary).
 Register names for a specific instance are defined by replacing "n" with the instance number.
 For example, a register PERIPHERALn_CTRL resolves to PERIPHERAL0_CTRL and PERIPHERAL1_CTRL for instances 0 and 1, respectively.

 See [Table 1-1](index.md#table1-1-field-access-definitions) for an explanation of the read and write access of each field.
 Unless specified otherwise, all fields are reset on a system reset, soft reset, POR, and the peripheral-specific resets.